somhi/PCXT_DeMiSTify/README.md

 **Composite CGA video output**:

-CGA mode has available composite video output:
+CGA mode has available composite video output through:

-* Through green pin of the DB15 VGA connector
+* Green pin of the DB15 VGA connector
 * Simultaneous output through 1 GPIO pin
+  * Check pin location in the corresponding top and qsf files inside the respective board folder
+  * Optionally a second pin might be used with a 2k resistor connected in the same way as the first pin
+  * Currently only implemented in Atlas cyc1000, Deca and Neptuno boards.

 Just add 1 resistor in series of 180 Ohm (could be 220) between the FPGA composite output pin and the TV composite input central pin.

 ![composite_schematic](composite_schematic.png)

 Follows original Readme (with some crossed out text where does not apply).